tepong32/django2.1.5-adminlte3-template/README.md

 NOTES:
 # THIS IS NOT FINISHED YET. #
 ## Will have this continuously updated until I'm satisfied that this can be used by django beginners.
-Please just bear with me as I'm also working on my project website (and other househole-related stuffs) while doing this. ##
+Please just bear with me as I'm also working on my project website (and other household-related stuffs) while doing this. ##

 I specifically used AdminLTE3 so users can freely use FontAwesome icons without much changes on scripts included on 'home/index.html'.
 Using plain Bootstrap, users (starters) will have to research as to how to add CSS links and scripts first for the icons to work.